OpenInternet/System_Administrator_Guide_Text/en/best_practices/network_security/index.md

 #### 7.7 Advanced Traffic Filtering ####
 Some advanced traffic filtering guidelines [^traffic]:

 - Multi-layer firewall: Networks can be threatened in a variety of ways.
 Maximize network security with packet, circuit, and application-level traffic screening to reduce the risk of unauthorized access.
 - Smart application filters: Control application-specific traffic, such as electronic mail and streaming media, with data-aware filters to enhance security.
 Smart Application Filters recognize content and apply policy as the content traverses the network.
 - Dynamic IP filtering: Reduce the risk of external attacks by restricting access to an as-needed basis and opening ports only for active sessions.

 #### 7.8 System Audit Logs ####

-An audit trail (also called audit log) is a security-relevant chronological record, set of records, and/or destination and source of records that provide documentary evidence of the sequence of activities that have affected at any time a specific operation, procedure, or event.
+An audit trail (also called audit log)[^audit_logs] is a security-relevant chronological record, set of records, and/or destination and source of records that provide documentary evidence of the sequence of activities that have affected at any time a specific operation, procedure, or event.
 In information or communications security, information audit means a chronological record of system activities to enable the reconstruction and examination of the sequence of events and/or changes in an event (For example: understanding a virus attack on the network or unauthorized access to confidential data).

 Some applications generate their own log files, while others use the logging capabilities of the OS on which they are installed.
 Applications vary significantly in the types of information that they log.
-The following lists some of the most commonly logged types of information and the potential benefits of each, as articulated by Colm Murphy's article [^log_management][^audit_logs] on net-security.org:
+The following lists some of the most commonly logged types of information and the potential benefits of each, as articulated by Colm Murphy's article [^log_management] on net-security.org:

-- Client requests and server responses, which can be very helpful in reconstructing sequences of events and determining their apparent outcome.
+- **Client requests and server responses**, which can be very helpful in reconstructing sequences of events and determining their apparent outcome.
 If the application logs successful user authentications, it is usually possible to determine which user made each request.
 Some applications can perform highly detailed logging, such as e-mail servers recording the sender, recipients, subject name, and attachment names for each e-mail; Web servers recording each URL requested and the type of response provided by the server; and business applications recording which financial records were accessed by each user.
 This information can be used to identify or investigate incidents and to monitor application usage for compliance and auditing purposes.
-- Account information such as successful and failed authentication attempts, account changes (e.g., account creation and deletion, account privilege assignment), and use of privileges.
+- **Account information** such as successful and failed authentication attempts, account changes (e.g., account creation and deletion, account privilege assignment), and use of privileges.
 In addition to identifying security events such as brute force password guessing and escalation of privileges, it can be used to identify who has used the application and when each person has used it.
-- Usage information such as the number of transactions occurring in a certain period (e.g., minute, hour) and the size of transactions (e.g., e-mail message size, file transfer size).
+- **Usage information** such as the number of transactions occurring in a certain period (e.g., minute, hour) and the size of transactions (e.g., e-mail message size, file transfer size).
 This can be useful for certain types of security monitoring (e.g., a ten-fold increase in e-mail activity might indicate a new e-mail–borne malware threat; an unusually large outbound e-mail message might indicate inappropriate release of information).
-- Significant operational actions such as application startup and shutdown, application failures, and major application configuration changes.
+- Significant **operational actions** such as application startup and shutdown, application failures, and major application configuration changes.
 This can be used to identify security compromises and operational failures.

 A log management infrastructure consists of the hardware, software, networks, and media used to generate, transmit, store, analyze, and dispose of log data.
 Some major factors to consider in the design of a log management system include: